-MEMORANDUM OF AGREEMENT #14 Re: Benefits While on Certain Leaves of Absence between Community Social Services Employers' Association (CSSEA) and Community Social Services Bargaining Association (CSSBA)
+MEMORANDUM OF AGREEMENT #14 Re: Benefits While on Certain Leaves of Absence

 The issue of the Employers' payment of benefit premiums while employees are on unpaid leave (including WorkSafeBC leave, LTD waiting period and LTD) is referred to the Sector Committee.
 The Committee will determine the feasibility and cost of amortizing payment of health benefit premiums across the sector and make a recommendation to the bargaining Principals.
-The Sector Committee will make recommendations to the bargaining principals by January 31, 2014.
+The Sector Committee will make recommendations to the bargaining principals by January 31, 2019.